openstack/manila/doc/source/devref/intro.rst

       License for the specific language governing permissions and limitations under the License.

-Introduction to Manila Shared Filesystem Management Service
+Introduction to the Shared File Systems service
 ===========================================================

 Manila is the file share service project for OpenStack.
 Manila provides the